Issues in Ethics: Public Announcements and Public Statements

 Promotional Activities

-• In representing their services or professional products to the general public, individuals accept the obligation to present information as objectively and accurately as possible and to avoid misleading the public by misrepresentation through implication or deception.
-Individuals offering free speech or hearing screening should give those who need further services a choice of referral sources.
+• In representing their services or professional products to the general public, individuals accept the obligation to present information as objectively and accurately as possible and avoid misleading the public by misrepresentation through implication or deception.
+Individuals offering free speech or hearing screenings should give those who need further services a choice of referral sources.

-• Individuals should avoid participation in any activities recommending to the general public the use of any single-source product or service.
+• Individuals should avoid participating in any activities that recommend the use of any single-source product or service to the general public.

 Other Constraints on Advertising